jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 When I first starting working with geologists, I was surprised by this.
 After all, everyone has seen old fashioned geologic maps of the United States, like this one from 1874, and surely by now we've mapped all the rocks and can easily access this data.
 It turns out this is not the case, and even though detailed geologic maps exist for almost every corner of the world, they are radically inaccessible to an ordinary person, and often times even professionals.

 _Slide_
 There are a couple of reasons why this is the case.
-In my mind, the most significant is that the mapping of bedrock geology has never been organized on a large scale.
+In my mind, the most significant is that the mapping of bedrock geology has never been organized on a national scale.
 Even national geologic surveys, such as the USGS, are largely compilers of maps and data created by thousands of different geologists who had different priorities and interests at different points in time.
 Once the data is compiled, it is simply generalized to create maps at small scales.
 This is most obvious when you look at the geologic map of the US and see what we call "state line faults".

 _Slide_
 A prime example is the border of South Carolina, Tennessee, and Georgia.
 The differences in the colors reflect the judgements of different geologists working in isolation, and their grouping of the same rocks into different age bins.
 Additionally, on the Tenneesse side the rocks are given specific names and ages, whereas on the Georgia side they are simply referred to by their rock type and placed in a general time bin that spans 3 and half billion years.
 I'm not making a value judgement on the geologists who created the state map of Georgia, but this discrepancy is presumably just an artifact of the goals and interests of the different geologists who created those maps.